JAGalvis/useful_code/README.md

 # usefull_code
-My collection of code and helper functions I use often on different ML projects.
+Collection of code snippets and helper functions I use often on different ML projects.